prodhe/prdui/README.md

 The range check works for all kinds of spells currently known to the active player and the spell chosen is saved per character.

 #### Example

+`/pui range`

+Clear and disable the spell range check.

 `/pui range Auto Shot`